bartolowav83/garf-file-format/README.md

 - This file format is large.
 (Fixing that issue soon)
 - Impossible to read this file in every image visualizer.

+Before you convert, you need the following library :
+- Pillow

 You can convert :

 - PNG → GARF